-Contact the Assynt Field Club, founded in 1986 it has over 110 members.
+Assynt Field Club was founded in 1986 and has over 110 members.

-Membership is free and open to all, residents or visitors.
-Funds are raised by donations at meetings and from the sale of publications.
-Members are circulated in spring and autumn, by e-mail or post, with a programme of events and a summary of recent wildlife observations.
+Membership is free and open to all, residents or visitors with funds raised by donations at meetings and from the sale of publications.
+Members are circulated in the spring and autumn, by e-mail or post, with a programme of events and a summary of recent wildlife observations.

 The Committee of the Club consists of three Officers elected annually, Chairman, Secretary and Treasurer, and six other members.
 Currently, these are: